Gas servicing and access to your home

 We have a legal responsibility to carry out an annual safety check on all your gas appliances – including pipework and flues - to ensure your safety and that of your neighbours and surrounding areas.

-A Gas Safe registered engineer will attend your property to carry out these extremely important checks.
-A full gas service and safety check will be carried out on your boiler and any other gas appliance that we own.
+A Gas Safe registered engineer will visit your property to carry out these extremely important checks.
+A full gas service and safety check will be carried out on your boiler and any other gas appliance that we own in the property.

 You will be advised of your appointment via a letter from the engineers.
-If the appointment is not convenient for you it can be rearranged either directly with them or through our Customer Services.
+If the appointment is not convenient for you it can be rearranged either directly with them or through our Customer Services team.

 The engineer will:

-• on arrival show you ID to prove who they are
+• On arrival show you ID to prove who they are, please check this and ask to see it if not shown straight away

-• inspect and service all gas appliances to check they are safe and are being used correctly
+• Inspect and service all gas appliances to check they are safe and being used correctly

 Your own gas appliances, such as a cooker or a fire, will be given a visual check and any defects or concerns reported to you directly.